ADVERTISEMENT

 U.S. officials claim they are "working to restrict access to such components" but have provided little evidence to show the efforts are effective.

-Cruz, as a member of the Senate Committee on Commerce, Science, and Transportation, is requesting that Biden administration officials come before Congress to explain their failure to stem the flow of American components to Iran.
+Cruz, as ranking member of the Senate Committee on Commerce, Science, and Transportation, is requesting that Biden administration officials come before Congress to explain their failure to stem the flow of American components to Iran.

 The issue has taken on renewed significance in the wake of the Houthi’s strike on Tel Aviv, which marked a significant escalation and showed that Tehran’s regional proxy groups are willing to use the advanced arms they are receiving from Iran.
 It is being seen as a warning sign that other regional terror groups—including Hezbollah in Lebanon, militias in Iraq, and Hamas in the Gaza Strip—could employ similar weapons against Israel and U.S. positions in the region.